kodaman2/blog/_posts/2019-7-16-Another-Package-With-Cookiecutter.md

 ## Adding a Function to Test the Package

-I use vscode, so inside the main package directory run, to bring up the project in vscode:
+I use vscode, so inside the main package directory run:

 ```
 code .
 ```

-We'll reuse our `hello_world` function to make sure the project works as expected:
+We'll reuse our `say_hello` function to make sure the project works as expected:

 ```python
 # -*- coding: utf-8 -*-